Infinity Pool (film): Plot

-The next day, James is arrested and is told that the penalty for his crime is death at the hand of the dead man's firstborn son.
-However, the country has a unique system of justice whereby the guilty, for a hefty fee, can be cloned and have their duplicates killed in their place.
-James, who married into money, pays the fee to have a double killed before his eyes.
-Em is horrified by the entire affair and wants to leave immediately, but James is titillated by the spectacle and wants to stay.
-He hides his passport, claiming that he has lost it, and encourages Em to return to the United States.
+The next day, James is arrested and told that his wife Em has admitted full details of what happened and that the penalty for his crime is death at the hand of his victim's firstborn son.
+However, the country has a unique system of justice reserved for foreign nationals due to diplomatic agreement, whereby the guilty, for a hefty fee, can be copied and have their duplicates killed in their place.
+These "doubles" are exact copies of the living person that have all the memories of the original, and believe themselves to be that person, and that they committed the crime.
+James, who married into money, pays the fee to escape execution.
+However, as part of the deal, he must watch the execution of his clone, who, while tied to a stake, pleads with Em to save him as the teenage son of the victim approaches with a large dagger and repeatedly stabs him deeply in the abdomen until he bleeds to death.
+While Em is horrified by the entire affair and wants to leave immediately, James is titillated by the spectacle and doesn't share her urgency.
+He tells Em that his passport is missing and encourages her to return to the United States.

 James extends his stay by a week and encounters Gabi and Alban again.
 They introduce him to a small group of Western tourists who all have been convicted of serious crimes and have paid to watch their doubles killed.
+One of the group asks James whether he can be certain that he is the original version of himself or the double, since he became unconscious during the process and only came round in bed later.

-These people return to the resort annually, commit heinous crimes, and pay to watch their doubles get slaughtered.
-Over the next several days, they encourage James to transform into a libertine criminal, encouraging him to kill locals, engage in intoxicated orgies, and abuse the resort staff.
+The group mounts a robbery in the home of the resort owner which turns into a shootout.
+The next day, the whole group watches their clones' group execution.
+Em leaves the country in disgust, finding James unrecognizable.
+Over the next several days, the group encourages James to transform into a libertine criminal, encouraging him to kill locals, engage in intoxicated orgies (as he uses a local hallucinogen with Gabi, it's unclear how much of the orgy is real), and abuse other resort guests.